Debjyoti-G77/olist-marketplace-sql-powerbi-analysis/README.md

 Author: Debjyoti Sengupta
 1. Project Overview

-This project analyzes the Brazilian Olist Marketplace dataset containing over 100,000 e-commerce orders from 2016–2018.
+This project analyzes the Brazilian Olist Marketplace dataset, which contains over 100,000 e-commerce orders collected between 2016 and 2018.

-The goal is to identify key marketplace trends and patterns across:
+The objective is to identify key marketplace trends across:

 Marketplace growth over time